I want to share (part of) a copyrighted publication with my students. What do I need to do?

 Note: On campus, students and teachers have access to all the library’s sources.
 To facilitate off-campus access, you can put https://ezproxy2.utwente.nl/login?url= before the hyperlink.
 For example: https://ezproxy2.utwente.nl/login?url=https://doi.org/10.1007/978-1-4471-6443-2_6

 Some additional FAQ can be found on the website of PRO (in Dutch).

 What if the material or website I want to share is no longer online?

 If you happen to have a copy of the material that’s no longer available, the normal rules regarding copyright still apply.
+Article 16b of the Dutch Copyright Law does state that students are allowed to make a private copy of complete magazines or books that are out of trade (i.e. one can reasonably assume that no copies will become available for purchase in the future).
 A lot of material, however, is exempt or released from copyright, like governmental information or laws.
 This also applies to several (research) organisations like NASA, ESA, or CBS.
 Attributing the original makers or source is of course always appropriate.

 Alternatively, a lot of sites can be found again using the Internet Archive.

 Can I do whatever I want with Open Access publications?